romanovichim/TonFunClessons_Eng/2lesson/secondlesson.md

 });
 ```

-### Let's break it down
+### Explanation

-`const caller = await blockchain.treasury('caller');` - here we create a new Treasury, which already has a million coins on Sandbox for all the necessary checks.
-From it, we will be able to send messages to the contract.
-Essentially, this is just a wallet with a balance for tests.
+`const caller = await blockchain.treasury('caller');` - here we create a new Treasury, which already has a million coins for all necessary checks in the Sandbox.
+We can use it to send messages to the contract.
+Essentially, it is just a wallet with a balance for testing.

-`const result = await counter.sendDeploy(caller.get
+`const result = await counter.sendDeploy(caller.getSender(), toNano('0.01'));` - we send an empty message without a number (this was used for deployment, so for simplicity, we use the ready-made `sendDeploy` function).

-Sender(), toNano('0.01'));` - we send an empty message without a number (this is the kind that was used for deployment, so for simplicity we use the ready-made sendDeploy function).
+`expect(result.transactions).toHaveTransaction({ ... })` - we check (using the `expect` function) that among the transactions processed as a result of calling the contract, there will be a transaction with error `35`.

-`expect(result.transactions).toHaveTransaction({ ... })` - we check (with the expect function) that among the transactions that were processed as a result of the contract call, there will be a transaction with error `35`.
+> The error code `35` is what we specified in the smart contract in the `throw_if` function.

-We run the tests with the command `npx blueprint test`, and if you did everything without errors, the following result will be obtained:
+Run the tests using the `npx blueprint test` command, and if you have done everything correctly, you will get the following result:

 ```
  PASS  tests/Counter.spec.ts
   Counter